-A brief guide to the cinnamon spice; a sweet, warming and popular kitchen spice.
+A guide to the cinnamon spice.
+A sweet, warming and popular kitchen spice.

 When we think of cinnamon, we usually conjure up images such as warm just-baked cinnamon biscuits, hot milk or cocoa sprinkled with cinnamon or a homemade apple pie containing sweet pieces of apple dusted with cinnamon and drizzled with homemade custard.